cveldy/triplejump/README.md

 - The [Latest GP2040-CE Release](https://github.com/OpenStickCommunity/GP2040-CE/releases).
 - > [TODO: Can I just provide a config file?]
 Button Mapping using GP2040-CE's Web Interface.

-## Hacking
+## Mods

-Here are some ideas for mods that should be fairly straightfoward, if you want to fork this project:
+If you wanted to fork this project, these mods should be fairly straightfoward:

-- Changing from Choc keyswitches to standard MX-style switches "should" be a simple operation, because I used MX-standard 19.05mm switch spacing everywhere.
+- Changing from Choc keyswitches to standard MX-style switches—I used MX-standard 19.05mm switch spacing everywhere.
-- Case could surely use some improvement, this was my first time designing or 3D printing anything.
+- Case design improvements—this was my first time designing or 3D printing anything, it will probably be a few iterations before I'm really happy with it.

 ## Acknowledgments